 Celebrating Africa’s Giants Program

-The coordinator works with local children to increase their understanding of giraffes and other animals in the wild.
-It includes 2 park visits/month with about 10 kids each trip, 3 giraffe Fun Days at schools with hundreds of kids participating each day, and ongoing classroom visits and tree planting activities.
+The coordinators work with local children to increase their understanding of giraffes and other animals in the wild.
+The program includes three park visits per year with about 35 kids each trip, a giraffe "Fun Day" at schools with hundreds of kids participating each day, the celebration of World Giraffe Week, and ongoing classroom visits and tree planting activities.

 Funding Result:

-While in Mto wa Mbu in July 2023, Dr. Dagg visited a school where Veila demonstrated a giraffe-inspired art project and children beamed with enthusiasm.
+While in Mto wa Mbu in July 2023, Dr. Dagg visited a school where Veila Makundi demonstrated a giraffe-inspired art project and children beamed with enthusiasm.
 The next day, a gathering of 30 kids from the school joined Anne on a field trip to Tarangire National Park.
 Transportation, park entry, lunch and binoculars were all provided by the AID Foundation.
 Anne was so moved to see the excitement and wonder on the faces of the kids as they rushed from side to side in the bus to catch a glimpse of their country’s majestic animals in their habitat.
 We’re sure this experience will inspire future conservationists and allies in Anne’s efforts to save giraffe.